Abdul Halim Khaddam: Career

 Khaddam (3rd from right) at Hafez al-Assad's inauguration at the Syrian parliament, March 1971.

 Khaddam became a member of the Baath Party when he was just 17 years old.
 He began his political career as governor of Quneitra after the party came to power in 1963.
 Then he was appointed governor of Hama and Damascus.
 His first government portfolio was economy and trade minister in the cabinet formed by then head of Syria, Nureddin al Attasi, in 1969, making him the youngest minister in Syrian political history.
 Then he was named as an advisor to al-Hafez al-Assad.
 He later served in the Cabinet of Syria.
 From 1970 until 1984 he was Minister of Foreign Affairs and Deputy Prime Minister under the Syrian President Hafez al-Assad.

 In January 1976, Khaddam argued that Lebanon was part of Syria.
 Khaddam was slightly injured in an attack in Damascus in December 1976.
 In October 1977, Khaddam again survived an assassination attempt at the Abu Dhabi International Airport.
 In the course of the attack, Saif Ghobash, the United Arab Emirates' first Minister of State for Foreign Affairs was killed.
 The Syrian authorities argued that it had been planned and carried out by Iraq.
 Khaddam reported that Rifaat al-Assad also tried to kill him.

 During his visit to Tehran in August 1979 following the Iranian Revolution, he publicly stated that the Syrian government backed the revolution before and after the revolutionary process.

 He then served as Vice President from 11 March 1984 to 2005.
 He was responsible for political and foreign affairs as vice president.
 He accumulated substantial wealth while in office: a Credit Suisse account, opened in 1994, had nearly 90 million Swiss francs in September 2003, per Suisse secrets.

 Khaddam with Assad and Richard Nixon in July 1974.

 Khaddam, as Minister of Foreign Affairs, with Prince Saud al Faisal, Ronald Reagan, and George Shultz in 1982.

 Khaddam was chief mediator during the Lebanon Civil War, thus giving him the unofficial titles of "High Commissioner" or "Godfather" of Lebanon.

 After the death of Hafez al-Assad in 2000, a 9-member committee was founded, which was headed by Khaddam, to oversee the transition period.
 He was appointed by this committee as interim President of Syria on 10 June and was in consideration to be Assad's permanent successor, but instead helped Assad's son, Bashar al-Assad, who took office in July 2000.

 Khaddam was one of the only senior officials in Syria who was close to Lebanese Ministers and members of Parliament, most notorious was his friendship with Prime Minister Rafik Hariri.
-Hariri partnered with Khaddam's sons in many businesses projects in Lebanon and Saudi Arabia.
+Hariri partnered with Khaddam's sons in many business projects in Lebanon and Saudi Arabia.